CoCoPIE-Group/XGenOutputUsageDemo_Android/README.md

   XGenRun(h);
 ```

-#### 2.5 Get XGen output
+#### 2.5 Use the AI model through XGen runtime

-Call the *XGenCopyTensorToBuffer* method to get the output of XGen, which is a float array of length 10 in the CIFAR10 example
+Call the *XGenCopyTensorToBuffer* method to copy the result into a butter, which is a float array of length 10 in the CIFAR10 example

 ``` c
   XGenTensor *output_tensor = XGenGetOutputTensor(h, 0);